agp-ka32/LayoutGMN-pytorch/README.md

 # Graph Matching Network-pytorch
 The main machinery in our work is a Graph Matching Network that operates on the obtained layout graphs.
-We provide our own pytorch implementation of Graph Matching Networks published in **[ICML 2019](http://proceedings.mlr.press/v97/li19d/li19d.pdf)**
+We provide our own pytorch implementation of Graph Matching Networks built on top of the Tensorflow **[Colab implementation](https://colab.research.google.com/github/deepmind/deepmind_research/blob/master/graph_matching_networks/graph_matching_networks.ipynb)** by DeepMind Research.

 ## Requirements
 Pytorch >=1.6